Mental Health Awareness Week 2021: What, When & Which Speakers to Book?

 Previous testimonials of Samantha's include:

 "It was very obvious that Samantha loves what she does and cares about helping people.
 She genuinely cared about the problem we were having on our team and thought very critically about what could be done to help solve it.
 We appreciate Samantha’s hard work and dedication.
-She is a very talented woman and I, and my team, enjoyed working with her"
+She is a very talented woman, my team enjoyed working with her"

 - Shopify Studio Team